Restaurants, shops and shopping centres, businesses and services, parks, walks and trails, some accommodation.

 This suburb lies to the north of Rivonia, Witkoppen Road, and the N1 Highway.
 It is well-served with shopping centres, and we have all those we know about listed: Chilli Lane Shopping Centre with its smaller companion Chilli on Top Centre in the new northern extension of Rivonia Road, and Sunninghill Village Shopping Centre on Maxwell Drive on the east.
 In the north there is Sunhill Shopping Centre, Cnr Tana and Naivasha Roads.
 Towards the south we have The Square Shopping Centre, cor Naivasha and Leeukop Roads.
 Rivonia Crossing 1 was added to the site in June 2012, with Rivonia Crossing 2 (actually in Paulshof) following in March 2013, and The Core in April 2014.

 The nearest really huge shopping complex to Morningside and Rivonia is in Woodmead next to where the M1 Motorway meets the N1 (the famous Buccleuch Interchange).
 Shops not in any particular centre, and a map giving the location of the centres, can be found here: Shops and Shopping in Woodmead.
 Here we have the Makro, the established Woodmead Value Mart, Woodmead Commercial Park, Woodmead Super Value Centre, Woodmead Square and the new Woodmead Retail Park, all on Waterval Crescent off Woodmead Drive.
+In The Woodlands Office Park Lifestyle Centre there is a gym, medical facilities, coffee shop, printing and dry cleaning.
 See Other Shops in Woodmead here.

 Across Woodmead Drive from the above, the original village shopping centre for locals, Dunwoody Centre, will be found.
 This houses the celebrated Baron and Quail Restaurant, two less notable eateries, a pharmacy, barber, home industry and others.